All Episodes

 And people thought that was really fringe and kooky back then.

-Uh today, those cartoons look like prophecy, you know.
+Today, those cartoons look like prophecy.

-I mean, it's like, wow, how did you know back then that the cancer industry was a you know money-making fraud, et cetera?
+You know, I mean, it's like, wow, how did you know back then that the cancer industry was a money-making fraud, et cetera?

 If you're 20 years ahead, you're considered a kook.